-When every time we turn around there’s a new problem to solve, there’s a technical issue that we don’t know how to fix, there is too much money going out and not enough money coming in, there’s disappointment, there’s frustration.
+When every time you turn around there’s a new problem to solve, there’s a technical issue that you don’t know how to fix, there is too much money going out and not enough money coming in, there’s disappointment, there’s frustration.

-When things aren’t working the way we want them to.
+When things aren’t working the way you want them to.

-When we have issues to address and problems to solve but feel like all we want to do is fold ourselves in half and hide under the bed covers.
+When you have issues to address and problems to solve but feel like all you want to do is fold yourself in half and hide under the bed covers.

-Dealing with this is most certainly something that gets easier as we continue to build our businesses.
+Dealing with this is most certainly something that gets easier as you continue to build your business.
 But it doesn’t mean it goes away.

 There are still days I want to stay in bed and talk to no one.
 There are still days I cry out of frustration.